 If you have a Premium or Business WordPress.com plan, you can create credit and debit card payment buttons using Simple Payments through PayPal.
 If you don’t already have one, set up a PayPal account and add a Buy Now button to your site.

 Simple Payments allows you to input a customized name, product description, cost, and image for each of your products and services.
 You can also customize each payment button with colors and fonts.

 For every toy on your site, you can create a separate listing with unique prices and product descriptions.
 When someone makes a purchase, you will automatically receive an email notification alerting you about the sale — so there’s no need to constantly check your PayPal account for new sales and updates.

 There are ways to charge people for products or services outside of your website.
 For example, you can send invoices directly from your PayPal account.
-This option still allows shoppers to make credit or debit card purchase.
+This option still allows shoppers to make credit or debit card purchases.
 You can also request that shoppers mail you checks.

 Setting up online payment systems through your website can help you streamline the process of sending out invoices every time someone wants to make an online purchase, and then waiting for the money to be deposited into your account.

 The primary reason to set up eCommerce features on your WordPress.com website is to help your small business grow and reach a wider audience.
 If you believe that it might benefit your small business, don’t hesitate to get the process started!

 Create your website today and get personalized expert support building an eCommerce site from people who know WordPress better than anyone!